eacabrera1511/Dominicantranferstest123/MULTI_PROPERTY_BRAND_DISAMBIGUATION_COMPLETE.md

 - **70/70 hotels** have pricing ✅
 - **15/15 multi-property brands** have disambiguation ✅
 - **5/5 zones** have complete pricing coverage ✅
+- **Generic brand keyword bug:** FIXED ✅
 - **Build status:** SUCCESSFUL ✅
 - **TypeScript errors:** NONE ✅

-**The system is now production-ready for all multi-property hotels with accurate pricing!** 🎉
+**The system is now production-ready for all multi-property hotels with accurate pricing AND correct disambiguation!** 🎉